Jean COCTEAU – Autograph poem in alexandrines – “Earth!”

 Without place or date.

-Very beautiful poem by Cocteau, in Alexandrines.
+A very beautiful poem by Cocteau, in alexandrine verse.

 ___________________________________________